 - Students will be able to apply fundamental healthcare management skills to problem-solving, decision-making, planning, delegation, communication, and time management.

-- Students will be able to incorporate strategic thinking to set priorities, focus energy and resources, strengthen operations, ensure that employees and other stakeholders are working toward common goals, and to operationalize healthcare organization's mission and vision.
+- Students will be able to incorporate strategic thinking to set priorities, focus energy and resources, strengthen operations, ensure employees and other stakeholders are working toward common goals, and operationalize healthcare organization's mission and vision.

 13 MHA Competencies

 1. Community Orientation - Understanding the importance of building strategic partnerships and relationships